ktonon/two-medium-model/README.md

 structural component**.
 What we call "forces" emerge from the interplay between the two.

-Although the individual ingredients of this framework---the idea of a wave-supporting medium, a momentum-carrying flux, and standing waves as particles---each have historical precedents, their combination into a single interacting system is what gives 2MM its explanatory power.
+Although the individual ingredients of this framework—the idea of a wave-supporting medium, a momentum-carrying flux, and standing waves as particles—each have historical precedents, their combination into a single interacting system is what gives 2MM its explanatory power.
 By treating the LCM and GCM as mutually shaping components of one physical ontology, the model brings together ideas that were previously separate